shane-kercheval/mcp-this-openapi/README.md

   # password: "${API_PASS}"
 ```

-### Path Filtering
+### Path and Method Filtering

-Control which API endpoints are exposed as tools:
+Control which API endpoints and HTTP methods are exposed as tools:

 ```yaml
 server: